 Fire regulations require a 1 metre clear path for all egress routes.
 For this reason, bicycles, skateboards, boxes, shoe racks etc. cannot be placed in corridors.
-Each group will have a designated area where sports shoes and shin pads can be aired.
+Each has a designated area where sports shoes and shin pads can be aired.
 Items such as sports bags and skateboards must remain in residents' rooms.